 B.C. wildfires on the rise amid drought, federal help on the way

-Bowinn Ma, B.C.'s minister of emergency management and climate readiness, says federal personnel will work alongside about 2,000 crew members with the BC Wildfire Service as they fight nearly 380 blazes burning throughout the province.
+Bowinn Ma, B.C.'s minister of emergency management and climate readiness, says federal personnel will work alongside about 2,000 crew members with the BC Wildfire Service as they fight about 370 blazes burning throughout the province.

 Canada's minister of emergency preparedness, Bill Blair, announced the assistance on Friday after his counterpart in B.C. made the request.